 BACKGROUND

 Brazos and Tenaska are parties to a Facilitation Agreement dated as of October 16, 1998 (as amended, the “Facilitation Agreement”).
 Pursuant to the Facilitation Agreement the parties are attempting to resolve certain disputes between them.
 To assist Tenaska in that regard, Tenaska has retained the law firm of Vinson & Elkins, LLP (“V&E”).
 Brazos has objected to the retention on the grounds that a conflict of interest exists.
 Brazos is willing to waive its objection for the limited purpose of enabling V&E to participate in the facilitation, but not otherwise.
-To reflect Brazos’ waiver and retention of rights, as well as to reflect related agreements between the parties, the parties are entering into this Agreement.
+To reflect Brazos’ limited waiver and retention of rights, as well as to reflect related agreements between the parties, the parties are entering into this Agreement.

 NOW, THEREFORE, for valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows: